mircobabini/wp-plugin-repo-stats/readme.txt

 Are you using a plugin that minifies CSS?
 If so, try excluding the plugin CSS file from minification.

+= I cleared my cache and still don't see what I want. =

+The CSS files include a `?ver` query parameter.
+This parameter is incremented with every upgrade in order to bust caches.
+Make sure none of your plugins or functions are stripping this query parameter.
+Also, if you are using a CDN, flush it or send an invalidation request for the plugin CSS files so that the edge servers request a new copy of it.

 = I called the plugin on two different pages with two different cache times, but the cache doesn't refresh as expected. =

 The cache is userid-dependent and site-wide.
 You cannot specify different cache times for the same userid concurrently -- the first shortcode or function call that is made on an empty cache will set the cache time.
 Ideally you are only displaying the output of this plugin once on your site.